industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/05DataTransformation.PNG" /></kbd></p>

 - In the screwing process we feed our model with force and torque vales in x,y and z direction.
-- The x,y direction are representing the horizontal force values and therefore we are not intesent weather the force is performed in negativ or positiv direction, so we want the absolute values for our network training
+- The x,y direction are representing the horizontal force values and therefore we are not intesent weather the force is performed in negative or positive direction, so we want the absolute values for our network training

 <p align="center"><kbd><img src="graphics/06SelectNormalizationBlocks.PNG" /></kbd></p>